code-biscuits/csharp-biscuits/README.md

+# DEPRECATION NOTICE

+Development on this plugin has ceased.
+Further C Sharp Biscuit support will be inside of [Assorted Biscuits](https://marketplace.visualstudio.com/items?itemName=CodeBiscuits.assorted-biscuits).
+The new extension solves several bugs and offers support for several languages at once via Tree Sitter.

+We plan on unpublishing this extension January 1st, 2021.

 # csharp-biscuits README

-Use csharp-biscuits to make css soup and spaghetti more digestible.
+Use csharp-biscuits to make code soup and spaghetti more digestible.
 Annotate ALL the end brackets!!!

 Watch the text by the end brackets to see Biscuits in action.